Recap: Doctor Who S27 E2 "The End of the World"

 - Future Imperfect:

-- A jukebox is called an iPod, and an ostrich is pretty much called a dragon.
+- A jukebox is called an iPod, and an ostrich is described like a dragon.

 - As well as Britney Spears' "Toxic" being referred to as "a traditional ballad".